Dodge Board Leadership Series

 The Dodge Board Leadership series is designed to ensure that staff and board teams carve out invaluable focused time and gain new tools to help develop effective, strategic, and mission-driven boards.
 We hope your team will join our learning community!

 This free series requires a significant commitment from both staff and board.
 Each organization can send a minimum of two and up to three participants for the in-person workshops.
 Your team, including the executive director and board president, must commit to attending all seven Foundational Workshops to participate in the leadership series and for your organization to qualify for a “Day of Clarity” Retreat upon completion of the series.
 One additional board member may attend Foundational Workshops, and this spot may rotate depending on the topic.
 For example, the development committee chair may join the team for the fundraising workshop or the governance committee chair may join the team for the diversity, equity, and inclusion workshop.
 Webinars are open to all staff and board.

-Please register your organization's team for all workshop by Oct.
+Please register your organization's team for all workshops by Oct.
 10, 2019.
 Each workshop is limited to about 30 participants and will fill up quickly.
 Registration does not guarantee participation in the series — your team will receive a final confirmation email if accepted.

 Ready to go?

 We’ve developed a proven, three-tiered process that creates opportunities for decision-makers to learn and build pathways to share and deepen the learning with others.

 Boards that put in minimal effort or that were working on the wrong things, like doing management’s job, before the lockdown orders are likely to be the ones who have remained so or have become ...Read More

 Definitions of Diversity, Inclusion, and Equity There is broad acknowledgement that we are living through an unprecedented time.
 It is a time of crisis.
 For many of us and our organizations, also a...Read More